leoncc24/Projects/EMA_Trading_Signal/README.md

 ![Preview](screenshot.png)

 This project implements an EMA crossover trading strategy for NQ futures (Nasdaq-100 futures) using Python.
 It generates trading signals, calculates equity curves, and visualizes performance with price, trade signals, equity curve, and drawdown plots.
-Outputs can be used in Power BI for further analysis.

 ## Table of Contents
 - [Overview](#overview)